 The tail full of hair also works as a flyswatter, to help keep away those annoying and biting flies.

 An elephant’s tail is also used much like a broom to sweep away pesky bugs or pests that might try and attack them.
+Given that elephants have relatively thick but sensitive skin, this kind of constant pest management matters more than it might seem.

 It’s all an act for keeping balance

 While at first glance, the elephant’s tail is quite unimpressive, elephants rely on their tail to keep balance.
+Understanding this makes more sense when you consider how an elephant’s skeleton is structured — their bones and joints are arranged to carry enormous weight, and the tail contributes to their overall stability.

 If the tail is facing downwards while standing on all four legs, it provides a counterbalance to stand on.
 If the tail is turned upwards, this also acts as a support when the elephants are standing on their hind legs.